Sanjida-a/EECS3311-Project/README.md

 -------------------------------------------------------------------------------------------
 Bugs/Limitations for Iteration2

--Patient Healthcard# : Please enter a number < 2147483647
+-Patient Healthcard# : Please enter a number that is less than 2147483647

--Patient Date of Birth: Please enter a number < 2147483647 -Patient Phone#: Please enter a number < 2147483647
+-Patient Date of Birth: Please enter a number that is less than 2147483647

+-Patient Phone#: Please enter a number that is less than 2147483647

-Any number greater than these numbers will produce an error message of 'invalid output'
+Any number greater than these numbers will produce an error message of 'invalid output'.
+This will be fixed in iteration 3.